SwissiExe/yadrms-docs/09/9_1_design-feedback-stakeholders.md

 > "Code examples are well-formatted, but could use more visual separation from regular content."

 ### Documentation Managers
-> "The responsive design works well, but we should optimize the mobile experience further."
+> "The responsive design works well."

 ## Design Recommendations